-VAT is chargeable on our fee and advertising disbursement.
-Most of our clients will have been on the flat rate scheme, and even when they weren’t, the hassle and additional delays caused by attempting to recover ~£200 in VAT means that we do not attempt to recover the VAT in the rare circumstances where we might be able to.
+VAT is chargeable on the liquidation costs.
+Many of our clients will have been on the flat rate scheme, and even when they weren’t, the hassle and additional delays caused by attempting to recover ~£250 in VAT means that we do not attempt to recover the VAT in the circumstances where we might be able to.

 If recovering VAT is particularly important to you, let us know in advance.
 We can then invoice you prior to you de-registering for VAT, enabling you to reclaim the VAT on your final VAT return.